-- 13. Install the Rekluse Center Clutch with the OEM thrust washer behind it on top of the basket. - 14.
-Install the included Rekluse external tab lock washer over the main-shaft on top of the Rekluse center clutch.
+- 9. Install the Rekluse Center Clutch with the OEM thrust washer behind it on top of the basket. - 10.
+Install the included Rekluse external tab lock washer over the main-shaft on top of the Rekluse center clutch. - 11.
+Bend middle tab down aligned with flat side of the Rekluse Center Clutch. - 12.
+Torque the center clutch nut to 50 ft-lb (67.8 N-m). - 13.
+Using a pair of adjustable pliers, bend remaining two tabs of external tab washer up against the nut securing it.